Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 Other settlement methods (beyond complete and defer) include:
-* `dead_letter`, removing the message from the primary queue and sending it to a special "dead-letter sub-queue" where it can be accessed using the `get_queue_dead_letter_receiver` function.
+* `dead_letter`, removing the message from the primary queue and sending it to a special "dead-letter sub-queue" where it can be accessed using the `get_queue_deadletter_receiver` function.
 * `abandon`, immediately returning the message back to the queue to be picked up by another (or the same) receiver.

 ## Troubleshooting